filterfeed/ploomes-api-client/README.md

 # Ploomes API Python Client

-This package provides a simple Python client for the [Ploomes API](https://developers.ploomes.com/).
+This package provides a simple Python client for interacting with the [Ploomes API](https://developers.ploomes.com/), designed with rate-limiting and exponential backoff strategies for improved resilience.

 ## Installation